ygrenzinger/devoxx2020-contract-testing/README.md

 - _info_ : You can test only the relevant fields in the response.
 - _info_ : to directly generate the contract tests, use the `spring-cloud-contract:generateTests` goal of plugin directly to avoid running full maven build.
 - _info_ : For very complex use case, you can also [reference the parameters from the request](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#contract-dsl-referencing-request-from-response)
-- Uncomment the test `shoudCreateBookIntoInventory` and make it test the create POST endpoint.
-The problem here is the random UUID.
+- Uncomment the test `shoudCreateBookIntoInventory` and make it test the endpoint : create a new book.
+You need to tailor a specific example: the POST request with the JSON body (all except the ID) associated to the http status and JSON response.
+The problem here is  how to test the random UUID.
 You can either control the UUID generator in the test or use matchers.
 - Create the contract `shoudReduceStockInInventory` and make it test the reduce stock POST endpoint.
 You also have to uncomment it to show some ATDD practices :)
 - You can run and tests your stub by using `generateStubs` goal
 - Do mvn install on inventory project for making stub accessible for consumers